-The Capital Markets Authority (CMA) oversees the Financial Advisers who sell and manage securities traded in the market.
+The Capital Markets Authority (CMA) oversees the Registered Persons who buy, sell, and manage securities traded in the market.
 We strive to protect investors from unfair, improper and fraudulent practices while fostering a fair and efficient marketplace.

-Choosing a Financial Adviser is a big decision.
-A Financial Adviser can help you set financial goals, choose investments and track your progress.
+Choosing a Registered Person to help you in your investment requests a big decision.
+They will help you set financial goals, choose investments and track your progress.

 HERE’S WHAT TO ASK